alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 :::tip

-Ali cloud disk open, using the official authorization API document development.
+Aliyundrive Open, using the official authorization API development.

 :::